SeniorGroup-22-23/Wing/Backend/README.md

 This document sets up the development environment to run and contribute to the backend of Wing.

 ## Xcode
+Xcode is Apple's IDE.
+IT allows developpers to easily make iOS applications and add these applications to the app store.
+To ensure a uniform development experience we suggest you use Xcode to contribute
 ### Installing Xcode

 ## Vapor